Inedo/inedo-docs/BuildMaster/administration/retention-policies.md

 ﻿---
-title: Automatic Purging & Retention
+title: Retention Policies
 subtitle: Retention Policies
 keywords: buildmaster, retention-policy, cleanup
-sequence: 80
+sequence: 900
 ---

 BuildMaster retains a *lot* of logs; this is great when you need to debug what went wrong, audit deployments, and so on -- but it's not so great when you start running out of disk space.
 This is where *retention policies* come in.